leksiq/contest-compiler/README.md

         }
     }

-There are some methods to simplify input and output routines:
+There are some methods to simplify routine actions:

     protected int[] readIntArray(final BufferedReader br) throws IOException;